-- Have a look at the way they are selling other people's homes - Are the pictures of a good quality? - Are properties presented as attractively as possible? - Are the descriptions accurate? - Will they put the property in the best possible light?
+- Have a look at the way they are selling other people's homes - Are the pictures of a good quality? - Are properties presented as attractively as possible? - Are the descriptions accurate? - WILL THEY PUT YOUR PROPERTY IN THE BEST POSSIBLE LIGHT?